rchampeimont/arduino_remote_drawing/README.md

 Project demo on YouTube: https://www.youtube.com/watch?v=fHJE1c8BRzo&list=PLyapHjQ6m2qxmw1AHN88vVNvwXfSJUXou

-The final result in a 3D-printed case:
+The final result in a 3D-printed case: (there are two stations like this one)
 ![Final result in 3D-printed case](/images/assembled.jpg?raw=true)

 What's inside: